Applying for a New CDL in AlaskaPage Overview

 - Pass a vision test

-- If your CDL from another state has been expired for more than one year, you must pass all required written tests applicable to the type of license you wish to obtain.
+- If your CDL from another state has been expired for more than 1 year, you must pass all required written tests applicable to the type of license you wish to obtain.

 You must self-certify your type of vehicle operation with the Alaska DMV.
 This means you must self-certify one of the following driving categories: